MultyXu/DCIST-2025-SceneGraphLab/README.md

 <summary><b>Setting up Your Environment</b></summary>

-Source your environment and install the requirements:
+Source your environment and install the requirements
 ```shell
 # Use the appropriate invocation for your environment type
 source ~/dcist_lab_env/bin/activate